alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 > [INFO] Updated junit:junit:jar:3.8.1 to version 3.8.2
 ~~~

 Whoa!
 I didn't want to update a third-party dependency!
-Lets only change my dependencies, revert that and add this to your `pom.xml`:
+Lets only change the dependencies we control.
+Revert that change and add this to your `pom.xml`:

 ~~~xml
 <plugin>